 Our Mission

-Florida Lighthouse Objectives
+Florida Lighthouse Association Objectives

-To engage in all lawful purposes that will benefit the preservation of Florida’s lighthouses as permitted under the laws of the State of Florida for nonprofit organizations.
+- To engage in all lawful purposes that will benefit the preservation of Florida’s lighthouses as permitted under the laws of the State of Florida for nonprofit organizations.

 Meet the President